pandoc-ext/pagebreak/README.md

   form feed characters with page breaks.
 Enabling option can have a significant performance impact for large documents and is therefore *disabled by default*.

+- `break-on.plaintext-command`: boolean value that controls
+  whether paragraphs with LaTeX commands should be interpreted as pagebreak markers.
+Enabling this option may impact performance, so it is *disabled* by default.

 - `html-class`: If you want to use an HTML class rather than an inline style set the value of the metadata key `html-class` or